Boise City and Owyhee Stage Road; 1864

 Irrigation in the Boise Valley began soon after the Boise Basin gold rush.
 Early efforts focused on building canals to divert water from the Boise River to the surrounding low-lying river bottoms.
 However, the upper benches above Boise remained dry and unsuitable for farming.

-In 1882, New York investors saw the potential for irrigating these dry benches and hired Arthur D. Foote, a skilled engineer and surveyor, to design a canal system.
-Foote's ambitious plans outlined a 75-mile canal south of the Boise River, along with 5,000 miles of lateral ditches, to provide water for potential farmland above the river.
-His design for the canal included a 27-foot-wide bottom, 47-foot-wide top, and a depth of 17.5 feet, capable of carrying enough water to irrigate 300,000 to 500,000 acres once a reservoir was built upstream.
+In 1882, New York investors recognized the potential for irrigating these dry benches and hired Arthur D. Foote, a skilled engineer and surveyor, to design a canal system.
+Foote's ambitious plans included a 75-mile canal south of the Boise River, along with 5,000 miles of lateral ditches to irrigate potential farmland above the river.
+His design called for a canal with a 27-foot-wide bottom, a 47-foot-wide top, and a depth of 17.5 feet—capable of carrying enough water to irrigate between 300,000 and 500,000 acres once a reservoir was constructed upstream.

-Foote estimated it would take five years to construct the canal, with water reaching new farming settlements on the Bench within two to three years.
-The promise of irrigation brought enthusiastic homesteaders to the Bench, anticipating a flourishing agricultural boom (Idaho Historical Society, 1972).
+Foote estimated it would take five years to build the canal, with water reaching new farming settlements on the Bench within two to three years.
+The promise of irrigation drew enthusiastic homesteaders to the Bench, anticipating an agricultural boom (Idaho Historical Society, 1972).

-Despite the grand plans, the New York Mining and Irrigation Company, which sponsored the canal, faced financial trouble.
-In 1884, a national financial panic caused the collapse of the Baltimore firm underwriting the project.
-Without sufficient funding, Foote could only make minimal progress.
-By 1886, he hired a small crew to blast rock in the canyon, ensuring enough visible progress to retain the canal’s water rights.
+Despite the grand plans, the New York Mining and Irrigation Company—sponsor of the project—faced financial trouble.
+In 1884, a national financial panic caused the collapse of the Baltimore firm underwriting the venture.
+Without sufficient funding, Foote made only limited progress.
+By 1886, he hired a small crew to blast rock in the canyon, doing just enough to retain the canal’s water rights.

 In 1888, the project was scaled back under a new chief engineer, W.C.
-Bradbury, who managed to complete six miles of the canal by 1891.
-However, the project remained incomplete, and with the water rights set to expire in 1895, the Bench settlers grew desperate for irrigation (Idaho Historical Society, 1972).
+Bradbury, who managed to complete six miles of canal by 1891.
+Still, the project remained unfinished.
+With the water rights set to expire in 1895, settlers on the Bench grew increasingly desperate for irrigation (Idaho Historical Society, 1972).

-At this critical juncture, two groups stepped forward to take over the project.
-One was led by Ern Eagleson, whose family owned large tracts of land on the west side of the Hillcrest Neighborhood.
-Eagleson formed the Ada County Farmer’s Irrigation Company in February 1896, inviting settlers to join his efforts.
-Meanwhile, another group of settlers organized the Farmer’s Canal Company of Ada County and took it upon themselves to continue the work.
-Conflict arose, and the Farmer’s Canal Company forcibly removed Eagleson’s group from parts of the project.
+At this critical juncture, two groups stepped in to take over.
+One was led by Ern Eagleson, whose family owned large tracts of land on the west side of what is now the Hillcrest Neighborhood.
+Eagleson formed the Ada County Farmers' Irrigation Company in February 1896 and invited settlers to join the effort.
+Meanwhile, another group of settlers organized the Farmers' Canal Company of Ada County and undertook construction themselves.
+Conflict arose, and the Farmers’ Canal Company forcibly removed Eagleson’s group from part of the project.

-The dispute went to the Supreme Court, which awarded Eagleson’s group control of the canyon segment of the canal while granting the Farmer’s Canal Company control of the remainder (Idaho Historical Society, 1972).
+The dispute reached the Supreme Court, which awarded Eagleson’s group control of the canyon segment of the canal and gave the rest of the system to the Farmers' Canal Company (Idaho Historical Society, 1972).

 Construction resumed, and on June 20, 1900, water finally flowed through the New York Canal.
 The full system, including the Diversion Dam and Deer Flat Reservoir, was completed by 1909.

-Two principal laterals, the Eagleson and Penninger, were completed before 1915, delivering water throughout the Hillcrest Neighborhood.
-This irrigation system transformed the Bench, enabling farming and laying the groundwork for the region’s agricultural and residential development (Ada County Assessor, 2007a).
+Two principal laterals—the Eagleson and the Penninger—were completed before 1915, delivering water throughout the Hillcrest Neighborhood.
+This irrigation system transformed the Bench, enabling agriculture and laying the foundation for future residential development (Ada County Assessor, 2007a).

 New York Canal construction, 1910, Bureau of Reclamation, Water Archives.